[Most articles can be downloaded; if you see no download form, write to us.]

 Are you looking for a way to make a difference using the gifts God has given you?
+Would you like to do something extraordinary?
 Since the earliest days of the Church, the apostles worked side-by-side with lay people in ministry.
 “Scripture clearly shows how spontaneous and fruitful was this activity,” the bishops of Vatican Council II tell us in the Decree on the Apostolate of Lay People.
 “No less fervent zeal on the part of lay people is called for today,” they wrote of the laity’s “special and indispensable role in the mission of the Church.”

 Remember Judas and Ananias from the scriptures?
 Not the Judas who betrayed Jesus nor the famous Ananias who keeled over after betraying the early Church by lying about how much money he could donate.
 The other Judas and Ananias.